 customized for the respective source of entropy.
 In here, we got an

-In the event of a level change, the LSB of this counter will be taken for a new
+Only with the next level change, the LSB of this counter will be taken

-random bit.
-This procedure has two benefits: It offers quite goot inherent balancing
+This method has two benefits: It offers pretty good balancing of

-of the random bitstream, and it is pretty insensitive against predominant spectral components.
+random data and it is quite insensitive against predominant

-In contrast to simple S&H-schemes, no aliasing products will occur even if
+In contrast to simple S&H-schemes, no aliasing products occur, even if

 the sampling clock reaches or exceeds upper frequency boundaries of the noise.
 (Yet, the overall